na-talia/git-test/README.md

 This command unstages the file, but it preserves the file contents.

-Git Reset Command - Git Commands - Edureka
+Git Reset Command - Git Commands

 Usage: git reset [commit]

 This command undoes all the commits after the specified commit and preserves the changes locally.

-Git Reset Command - Git Commands - Edureka
+Git Reset Command - Git Commands

 Usage: git reset –hard [commit]  This command discards all history and goes back to the specified commit.

-Git Reset Command - Git Commands - Edureka git status
+Git Reset Command - Git Commands git status

 Usage: git status

 This command lists all the files that have to be committed.

-Git Status Command - Git Commands - Edureka git rm
+Git Status Command - Git Commands git rm

 Usage: git rm [file]